Knackii/Knackii/README.md

 # 👋 Hi, I’m @Knackii
 - 👀 I’m 20 year old, interested in Big Data and Machine Learning
-- 🌱 I’m currently learning C, applied data science as a Master student
+- 🌱 I’m currently learning C/bash and applied data science with Python as a Master student in Computer Science
 - 💞️ I’m trying to collaborate on fun and creative projects
 - 📫 How to reach me?
 Everything is on my website 👉 <https://knack.ee>